Excelsior District

 How long does it take to sell a home in the Excelsior?

 Neighborhood-wide average is 25 days on market.
-Well-prepared and correctly priced rowhouses and mid-century homes often go into contract in 6 to 14 days with multiple offers, 318 Madrid Street closed in 6 days at 15% over list.
+Well-prepared and correctly priced Marina-style and mid-century homes often go into contract in 6 to 14 days with multiple offers, 318 Madrid Street closed in 6 days at 15% over list.
 Standard inventory in good condition typically takes 14 to 30 days.
 Homes with deferred maintenance, busier corridor positions, or floor plans that need significant updating can take 30 to 60 days.
 Pricing strategy and prep choices move all of these numbers significantly.

 What does it cost to sell a home in the Excelsior?